blschachte/Pennyweight_os/README.md

 # Pennyweight_os

-  Pennyweight os is a lightweight operating systen for desktop and laptop computers.
+  Pennyweight os is a lightweight Linux distrobution for desktop and laptop computers.
 It is currently based on debian linux.
-It is designed to run using less then 128MiB of ram